Skip to main content Skip to main menu

 Finding accessible textbooks shouldn’t be hard, so we make it easy.

-At APH, we’re driven to make sure students with visual impairments are able to receive their accessible textbooks as quickly as possible.
+At APH, we’re driven to make sure students who are blind or low vision can obtain accessible textbooks as quickly as possible.

 Two women sitting at a table under a tree.
 One is reading braille.